Harebell

 Benefits | Pollinators, Hummingbirds, Deer Resistant |

-Harebell (Campanula rotundifolia) blooms in early summer and often re-blooms in fall.
-Blue-violet bell shaped flowers nod on slender, wispy stems up to 12 inches high.
-While delicate in appearance, Harebell is a tough little plant.
-Extremely drought tolerant, it loves dry sandy and gravelly soils making it a good species for rock or xeric gardens, and semi-shaded slopes.
 Harebell is a "circumpolar" native species, found growing around the world in the Northern Hemisphere.
 The name is said to come from a folk belief that witches used the plant to transform themselves into hares.
-Other common names include Bluebell Bellflower and Witches Thimble.
+Another likely reference is that the basal leaves are the shape of a rabbit’s ear.
+Other common names include Scottish Bluebell, Bellflower, and Witches Thimble.